WCU Student Ensembles

 You should meet at least once a semester with your academic advisor (in most cases, this will be your studio teacher).
 Each semester, a special Advising Day is set aside in the university calendar for this purpose, just before registration for the next semester begins.
-To prepare for your advising session and to track your progress toward your degree, use these degree checklists for both undergraduate and graduate programs.
+To prepare for your advising session and to track your progress toward your degree, use these degree checklists.
 You can also use the on-line degree check available through MyCat.

 You might also find the following materials to be helpful in planning for future semester enrollments:

 - Music Course Rotation (PDF)